-Its properties must identify the database and the transaction used for executing the query.
+Stored Procedure that returns a results set).
+The SQL query used is given by its SQL property.
+This can be parameterised with the values of the parameters set before the query is executed.
+When the "active" property is set to true then the query is executed and the results set returned.
+When "active" is set to false, the results set is discarded.
+The dataset is read only unless its "UpdateObject" property references a TIBUpdateSQL or a TIBUpdate object.
+The TIBQuery's properties must identify the database and the transaction used for executing the query.
 See 6.5.

-TIBUpdateSQL This component can be linked a TIBQuery component and is used to support updateable queries.
-It provides SQL statements to:

-- · Delete the current row in the results set - Refresh (from the database) the current row in the results set - Update the current row in the database to match the (modified) values in the database - Insert a new row into the database.
+E ± B sql TIBUpdateSQL This component may be referenced from a TIBQuery component and is used to support updateable queries.
+It provides SQL statements to: Delete the current row in the results set Refresh (from the database) the current row in the results set Update the current row in the database to match the (modified) values in the database Insert a new row into the database.
 See 6.6.

-TIBUpdate This component can be linked from a TIBQuery component and is a more general way to support updateable queries than that provided by TIBUpdateSQL.
+E± B TIBUpdate This component may be referenced from a TIBQuery component and is a more general way to support updateable queries than that provided by TIBUpdateSQL.
 While TIBUpdateSQL supports single SQL statement for Delete, Update or Insert, TIBUpdate provides an event handler for Update, Insert or Delete together with an ISQLParams interface providing access to all current and "old" field values.
-This gives the programmer complete freedom as to how the Update, Insert or Delete is performed.

-TIBDataSet This is also a TDataset descendent and combines the functionality of TIBQuery and TIBUpdateSQL into a single component.
+This gives the programmer complete freedom as to how the Update, Insert or Delete is performed. ₫?
+B TIBDataSet This is also a TDataset descendent and combines the functionality of TIBQuery and TIBUpdateSQL into a single component.
 See 6.7.
+Its properties must identify the database and the transaction used for executing the query.
+You will normally want to use TIBDataset instead of a TIBQuery and TIBUpdateSQL pair.
+Alternatively, the latter combination may be used, for example, when a form uses a TIBQuery to provide a read only dataset, and a subclassed (inherited) form needs to update the dataset.
+The IBUpdateSQL can be added to the subclassed form to provide the update capability. sail B TIBStoredProc This component is used to execute a stored procedure (on the Database Server), and one that does not generate a results set.
+Its properties must identify the database and the transaction used for executing the guery.
+See 6.4.

+This component is the basic SQL engine of IBX and is used TIBSOL internally by TIBOuery, TIBDataset and TIBStoredProc to perform SQL gueries.
+It can be used directly by the programmer to effectively implement embedded SQL statements.